div1121/CSCI-3100-Project-E3/README.md

 * makeMove(newX, newY): Change the current position of player to (newX, newY).
 If (newX, newY) contains an entrance, player will be directed to the centre of the connected area of that entrance
 * render(): Display the game information (current included the player position and the connected area of each entrances.
 The later is for debug usage.) and detect the key pressed by the player.

-### GameBoard.js
+### GameBoard
 This class is to save the map information and display the map.
 * Class state: Saving the board state in an 4d array, each cell contain either '╬' (entrance), ' ' (empty) or '♂' (player).
 * setPlayerPosition(playerPosition), setBoard(props): Change the current position of player to playerPosition (an object includes x and y coordinates) and clear the previous position (set the state to ' '(empty)).
 * render(): Display the map according to the board state.
 Currently, the display will be in rectangular table form.

-## Game Room
+### Game Room
-Brief outline of display of a player list inside a game room with ready option(before the custom game start)
+* Brief outline of display of a player list inside a game room with ready option (before the custom game start)

-## Chat Room
+### Chat Room
-Allow multiple users to input message and the message of all users can be displayed to all users (only one chat room)
+* Allow multiple users to input message and the message of all users can be displayed to all users (only one chat room)

-## Login System
+### Login System
-The game requires users to login before they start playing.
+* The game requires users to login before they start playing.
-Users may login as guest, register a new account by email and password, login with their account and logout.
+* Users may login as guest, register a new account by email and password, login with their account and logout.
-Confirmation is required to create a new account.
+* Confirmation is required to create a new account.

-## User interface
+### User interface
-Our webpage uses the Bootstrap library to design the user interface.
+* Our webpage uses the Bootstrap library to design the user interface.
+* From v1.0, GUI is added.

+## Test Cases

+### Game Testcase
+1. When a player move to a portal, he/she will teleport according to its entrance coordinates (passed)
+2. When a player move to next level, the ranking will change (passed)
+3. The earlier one attain the higher level will have higher ranking (passed)
+4. Count down time set to 5 when one of the player attain the terminal (passed)
+5. Update other players position (passed)
+6. Update score according to players' final ranking and finish status (passed)

-Matching Testcase:
+### Matching Testcase
-1. Only Four Players can enter the room (passed)
+1. Players can only enter the room when four players are matching (passed)
 2. Less than four players will wait (passed)

-ChatRoom Testcase:
+### ChatRoom Testcase:
 1. Enter the romm will load history chat (passed)
 2. Send chat and everyone in room can see (passed)

-GameRoom Testcase:
+### GameRoom Testcase:
 1. Ready state change (passed)
 2. 4 readys with one start (passed)
+3. The game cannot start if there is only 1 player (passed)

-Roomlist Testcase:
+### Roomlist Testcase:
 1. New Room update (passed)
 2. New Room delete (passed)